cilium/cilium/Documentation/contributing/testing/ci.rst

 submissions, subject to GitHub's limitations around first-time contributors.
 If no GitHub workflows are triggering on your PR, a committer for the project should trigger these within a few days.
-Reach out in the ``#testing`` channel on Slack for assistance in running these tests.
+Reach out in the ``#testing`` channel on `Cilium Slack`_ for assistance in running these tests.

 .. _trigger_phrases: